 Mudroom Makeover Using an IKEA Hack

 We recently did a complete mudroom makeover using an awesome IKEA hack!
 We are thrilled with how our budget-friendly mudroom makeover turned out.
-Subscribe to A Brick Home for more DIY & decorating ideas.
+Subscribe to my blog for more DIY & decorating ideas.

 This room had been a lot of things, including an office and a playroom.
 We were never really satisfied with it and decided that we could have better function in our home if we converted it into a mudroom.
 HERE'S HOW WE MADE A MUDROOM:Step 1: Built two IKEA pax wardrobesThe first step was purchasing two IKEA pax wardrobes.
 We bought the 93 1/8'' Pax wardrobes with the Flisberget light beige doors.
 These were the cheapest option I could find and the total for both wardrobes with the doors was under $500.
 That's a steal compared to other options that are similar sizes.